Edward McParland

-Edward Joseph McParland is an Irish architectural historian and author.
+Edward Joseph McParland (born May 1943) is an Irish architectural historian and author.
 He was elected as Pro-Chancellor of University of Dublin, Trinity College in 2013, and continues to give lectures after his retirement in 2008.
 McParland is the co-founder of the Irish Architectural Archive which was established in 1976, and he has contributed extensively to architectural conservation in Ireland.

 Education

-McParland attended Belvedere College before completing an MSc in mathematics at University College Dublin.
+McParland attended Belvedere College before completing a Master of Science in mathematics at University College Dublin.
 He attended Christ's College, Cambridge to study Fine Arts starting in 1965, and was elected a fellow of Jesus College, Cambridge in 1971, before being awarded his PhD in 1975.

 Career

 McParland's first post at Trinity College Dublin was as lecturer in the History of Art Department in 1973.
 He was elected Fellow in 1984, and appointed to the role of Pro-Chancellor in 2013, a post which he still holds in retirement.

-McParland founded the National Trust Archive (NTA) with Nicholas Robinson in 1976, and he holds the position of board member and Company Secretary.
+McParland founded the National Trust Archive (NTA) with Nicholas Robinson in 1976, and at various times held the position of board member and Company Secretary.

 He co-founded the Irish Landmark Trust, and serves on the committee of the Alfred Beit Foundation and the Irish Georgian Foundation.

 He served as editor of the Carlovian, the journal of the Carlow Historical & Archaeological Society.

 In 2016, McParland gave a talk on Sir Thomas Robinson who founded the Armagh Robinson Library.

 McParland remains active in scholarly societies, including a role as vice-president of the Ulster Architectural Heritage Society, and a member of the Royal Irish Academy.